brinda1410/anomaly-detection-internet-speed/README.md

 ## Scripts

-The script speedtest_anomaly_detection_v4.ipynb was initially coded in Jupyter notebook for rapid testing.
-This was converted to a Python script so that it can be imported as an API for further use by the Internet Equity Initiative's research team anomaly_detection_v1.py .
+The script speedtest_anomaly_detection_v5.ipynb was initially coded in Jupyter notebook for rapid testing.
+Since this file is too large, it can be made available on request.
+This was converted to a Python script so that it can be imported as an API for further use by the Internet Equity Initiative's research team anomaly_detection_v1.py inside the code directory.